openvinotoolkit/openvino_notebooks/notebooks/225-stable-diffusion-text-to-image/README.md

 The following image shows an example of the input sequence and corresponding predicted image.

-**Input text:** cyberpunk cityscape like tokyo nework  with tall buildings at dusk golden hour  cinematic lighting, epic composition.
+**Input text:** cyberpunk cityscape like Tokyo network  with tall buildings at dusk golden hour  cinematic lighting, epic composition.
 A golden daylight, hyper-realistic environment.
 Hyper and intricate detail, photo-realistic.
 Cinematic and volumetric light.
 Epic concept art.
 Octane render and Unreal Engine, trending on artstation

 ![image](https://user-images.githubusercontent.com/29454499/216524089-ed671fc7-a78b-42bf-aa96-9f7c791a9419.png)